-Marriage Tax Relief Act of 2000-
+Marriage Tax Relief Reconciliation Act of 2000

-Summary: The Marriage Tax Relief Act would increase the basic standard deduction for a married couple filing a joint return to twice that of a taxpayer filing a single return.
-The bill would also expand, over a six-year phase-in period, the 15-percent and 28-percent regular income tax rate brackets for a married couple filing a joint return to twice the size of the corresponding brackets for an individual filing a single return.
-In addition, the bill would permanently extend the current Alternative Minimum Tax (AMT) treatment of refundable and non-refundable personal credits.
+Summary: The Marriage Tax Relief Reconciliation Act of 2000 would increase the basic standard deduction for a married couple filing a joint return to twice that of a taxpayer filing a single return.
+The bill would also expand the 15-percent and 28-percent regular income tax rate brackets for a married couple filing a joint return.
+In addition, the bill would extend the current Alternative Minimum Tax (AMT) treatment of refundable and non-refundable personal credits.
 Finally, the bill would increase by \$2,500 the beginning and ending income levels for phasing out the Earned Income Credit (EIC) for married couples filing jointly.
+All provisions in the bill would expire on December 31, 2004.

-The Joint Committee on Taxation (JCT) estimates that the bill would decrease revenues by about \$4 billion 2001, by about \$64 billion over the 2001-2005 period, and by about \$236 billion over the 2001-2010 period.
-In addition, JCT estimates that the bill would increase direct spending-the outlay effect of the EIC changes-by about \$7 million in 2001, by \$5 billion over the 2001-2005 period, and by about \$12 billion over the 2001-2010 period.
+The Joint Committee on Taxation (JCT) estimates that the bill would decrease revenues by \$4 billion in 2001 and by \$50 billion over the 2001-2005 period.
+In addition, JCT estimates that the bill would increase direct spending-the outlay effect of the EIC changes-by about \$7 million in 2001 and by \$5 billion over the 2001-2005 period.
 Because the bill would affect receipts and direct spending, pay-as-you-go procedures would apply.
 The bill contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act (UMRA).

 Estimated cost to the Federal Government: The estimated budgetary impact of the bill is shown in the following table.
 JCT provided all revenue and outlay estimates of provisions for the bill.
+Because the bill's provisions would expire on December 31, 2004, there would not be any budgetary effect after 2005.

-By fis cal year, in mi llions of dollar s-
+By fiscal year, in millions of dollars

-2000 2001 2002 2003 2004 2005
+2000 2001 2002 2003 2004 2

-(CHANGES IN REVENUES
+CHANGES IN REVENUES

-Estimated Revenues 0 -4,106 -8,250 -12,621 -17,536 -21,910
+Estimated revenues 0 -4,106 - 8,250 -12,621 -17,536 -7,766

-CHAI NGES IN DIR ECT SPENDIN IG
+CHA NGES IN DIF RECT SPENDI IG

+Estimated budget authority 0 7 1,345 1,311 1,321 1,336

-Estimated Budget Authority Estimated Outlays 0 7 7 1,345 1,345 1,311 1,311 1,321 1,321 1,343 1,343
+Estimated outlays 0 7 1,345 1,311 1,321 1,336